neha07saxena/Blogging-site/README.md

 # Blogging-site

 This is a site for users to sign-in and create their own blogs, in which they can add posts.
 The users can have multiple blogs, ecah with separate sets of posts.
+Python and Flask-API are used in backend and CSS, HTML for frontend.